-We find that there is often a lot of focus given to the skills of the telemarketer and often hear about various techniques bandied about and that it is down to having a good telemarketer who loves to talk, to get on the phone and to close sales.
+There is often a lot of focus given to the skills of the telemarketer.
+We often hear about various techniques needed, and that it is about having a good telemarketer who loves to talk, to get on the phone and to close sales.

-It is a ‘given’ that you need a quality well trained unscripted person on the telephone especially when making calls at senior decision-maker level.
+It is a ‘given’ that you need a quality well trained and unscripted person on the telephone.
+That’s especially the case when making calls at senior decision-maker level.
 However, whilst the quality of the person making the calls is paramount, we feel that often too much is made of this as the primary success factor and not enough importance is given to other elements of the new business process.

 The challenge is in many ways for the client to find something that stands out.
 This is tough and not always possible.
 But it’s about finding a reason for prospective purchasers to see them that won’t disappoint when the client comes face to face with the prospect.
 Then it’s about encapsulating that proposition and marrying it up with the prospect’s issues (or pain) or opportunities and what they have the appetite and budget to purchase.

 There isn’t generally a silver bullet.
-We do feel that the value of sale to deliver ROI is crucial.
-Senior level telemarketing is often not a quick fix but can be extremely lucrative.
+We feel that the value of sale to deliver ROI is crucial.
+Senior level telemarketing is rarely a quick fix but can be extremely lucrative.
 For one of our clients, we generated over £20m worth of sales and clients can more regularly pick up £100k plus contracts.

-Success usually has a number of factors attached:
+Success usually has a number of factors attached including:

 1. A clearly defined and segmented audience